TECHNOLOGY DESCRIPTION

 • I have a project or application I want to develop.
 Can E Ink help?

 This will vary depending on the project and the research involved.
 E Ink does engage in research projects and collaborative work through E Ink's internal research and development groups.
 These are usually projects that are aligned with our business goals.
+Reach out to our sales team for more information.

 • How large/small can E Ink Matrix displays be?